How to Start a Podcast: Follow These 11 Steps to Launch in 2025

 Ever wondered which devices your listeners prefer?
 Explore the world of operating systems to see if they’re Team iPhone, Android, or even something more unique.
 It’s like a tech safari for your ears!

 Discover the hottest podcast platforms for your show with our Podcast Player data.
-Is it Gaana, Spotify, or Google Podcasts?
+Is it Gaana, Spotify, or Apple Podcasts?
 Keep an eye on trends and choose the apps that elevate your podcast.

 Download Your Insights